dmccoystephenson/spdlog-experimentation/README.md

 2. Include "spdlog/spdlog.h"
 3. Use spdlog.

-## Memory Leak Recreation
-A goal here is to recreate a memory leak error that appears to be occurring in 0.13.0 when a rotating file sink is used.
-Once recreated, we will update to a newer version of the library in an attempt to resolve the issue.

 ## Troubleshooting
+### Memory Leak (Unsolved)
+A goal here was to recreate a memory leak error that appears to be occurring in 0.13.0 when a rotating file sink is used.
+This was successfully recreated with the debian package for spdlog which was v0.16.3.
+Troubleshooting is in progress -- updating spdlog to the most recently released version may solve this.

 ### pthread undefined
 Use the -pthread flag with gcc. https://stackoverflow.com/questions/1662909/undefined-reference-to-pthread-create-in-linux